What is the law concerning drones in The Netherlands?

 2. Stay away from no-fly zones

-If you are going to fly with your drone, you have to take into account no-fly zones.
+If you're going to fly with your drone, you have to take into account no-fly zones.
 A total, partial, or temporary flight ban applies to these areas.
-For example, it is forbidden to fly near airports.
-Keep at least 3 kilometers away from these areas.
+For example, it's forbidden to fly near airports.
+This includes areas where medical or police helicopter are to land.
 Do you see another aircraft?
-If so, always give them right of way and let your drone land immediately.
+Always give way and land your drone right away.
 You can find a map with all no-fly zones on the website of the government.

 3. Do not fly higher than 120 meters